 - Sun Life Financial does not offer personal loans.
 We won’t take any fees off the original loan amount as it is illegal for a company to request an upfront fee before granting a loan.

 - Sun Life Financial will not send you cheques with overpayment and ask you to deposit the correct amount into your account and deposit the excess into another account.

 - Sun Life Financial will never ask you to transfer funds by wire to us.

 - We will never call or email you to ask for personal information such as passwords, bank account information or credit card numbers, unless you contact us first and we are responding to you.

 Do your research.
 Make sure the people and companies you deal with are legitimate.
-You can find helpful information on Internet news sources and with better business bureaus.
+You can find helpful information through reputable sources here, Anti-fraud site and reporting agencies.

 What to do if you suspect fraud

 - you think you’ve been the target of a scam

 - you get a suspicious email or telephone call from a person who claims to represent Sun Life Financial, but something about it doesn’t look or sound right to you

 - you’ve shared your personal information with someone who turned out to be a scammer